- Purchase the complete Expat Arrivals Australia Guide (PDF)

 Many expats imagine that culture shock in Australia is mainly related to money, marsupials and mangled accents.
 While these points may certainly be the most obvious causes of confusion and disorientation upon arrival, it’s important to realise that a move to Australia can be more difficult than initially anticipated.

-In some ways, this notion does hold true.
-Australia is largely free of the challenges faced by expats in countries with complex language barriers, restrictive religious systems and stifling bureaucracy, but in other ways, it’s entirely misleading.
-Foreigners often fall victim to the idea that Australia is just an affected cultural mid-point between the US and Britain.
+Foreigners often fall prey to the idea that Australia is just a cultural midpoint between the US and Britain.
 The thinking is that with its sophisticated infrastructure, strong economy and English language there’s little preparation that needs to be done prior to relocation and even less effort that needs to be put in to acclimatise once on Aussie soil.

-Symptoms of culture shock, like the loss of identity and loneliness, are evident in every transition; and what’s more, though many expats may find aspects of life in Australia familiar, there are still several nuances that those from abroad will find foreign and complex.
+Symptoms of culture shock, like the loss of identity and loneliness, often occur with new expats – and what’s more, though many expats may find aspects of life in Australia familiar, there are still several nuances that those from abroad will find complex.

 Cultural values in Australia

-As a result, the idea of a “fair go” (the belief that everyone deserves a fair opportunity to achieve through talent, hard work and effort, not favouritism or social hierarchy) has become, arguably, the most pervasive underlying cultural current in the country.
+Another related and closely held cultural value is the idea of a “fair go”.
+This is the belief that everyone deserves a fair opportunity to achieve success through talent, hard work and effort, not favouritism or social hierarchy.

 Socialising in Australia